Showing posts with label Managing People. Show all posts

 Invitation, Not Obligation

 "Come all who are tired and heavy laden, I will give you rest" is another invitation or offer anyone can either receive or reject.
 If you don't think you're tired or overloaded or overstressed, you can opt out of his offer, and it will be fine.
+No punishment or scare tactics.
 Jesus will let you manage your own rest and relaxation as you see fit.
 In fact, many in church today either reject this offer or contrive their own rest formula.
+Whether it will be genuine rest from God is another story altogether.

 Teaching Through Parables

 Instead of imposing beliefs, Jesus often used parables—short, illustrative stories—that encouraged reflection.
 These teachings allowed his disciples to think deeply about their own lives, fostering independent reasoning rather than blind obedience.
+And always, they saw how independent reasoning was never enough so they stayed behind after Jesus dismissed the crowd and asked Jesus for a more indepth discussion.
+It was their decision to know more of the truth, not Christ's.
 The Parable of the Good Samaritan, for example, did not command his audience or his disciples to behave in a particular way; rather, he asked them which of the characters in the parables was a neighbor to the mauled victim.
 He invited them to see kindness and compassion as virtues to be embraced freely (Luke 10:25-37).

 Empowering Personal Growth

 Jesus emphasized individual transformation.
-He guided his disciples towards personal spiritual growth, equipping them with wisdom rather than dictating their actions.
+He guided his disciples towards personal spiritual growth, equipping them supernaturally with wisdom rather than dictating their actions.
 He often asked questions, allowing his followers free expression of their own understanding of truth.
 For instance, when he asked, “Who do you say I am?”
 (Matthew 16:15), he did not impose an answer but encouraged his disciples to define their beliefs based on personal conviction.
 And when intimate with Jesus, your personal conviction will always align with GOD's truth.
 The Holy Spirit will make sure of it.
+"Blessed are you Simon son of Jonas, for this is revealed, not by men, but by God."
+Though God reveals truth, he allows freewill to declare that truth or reject it.

 Demonstrating Servant Leadership